60% of shuttered businesses on Yelp will never reopen

 The numbers were released as part of Yelp’s “Local Economic Impact Report” for September.
 When asked for the comparable numbers from 2019, Yelp told Fast Company in an email, “Unfortunately, we don’t have data to share beyond what’s in the report at this time.”

-But Philadelphia-based small-business expert Gene Marks estimates that 7-9% of businesses close every year.
+But Philadelphia-based small-business expert Gene Marks estimates that 7% to 9% of businesses close every year.
 Some of the permanent closures he blames on COVID-19, but for others, it may simply have been a lifespan issue.

 “How many would’ve closed anyway, despite COVID?
-How many were precipitated because of COVID, because frankly, they were not run very well to begin with?
+How many were precipitated because of COVID, because, frankly, they were not run very well to begin with?
 It may sound harsh, but it’s kind of true,” he explains.
 “It’s easy to look like a super stud when things are going well.
 When the you-know-what hits the fan, you see what businesses are run well.”

 According to the U.S. Chamber of Commerce, 20% of small businesses don’t survive their first year and 30% fail to make it past their second year.
 At the five-year mark, it’s 50%.